Outside Circle by Jan Swan Wood: Sundell update, Lockwood #2, Cowboy Reunion, ropings, clinics, shows, horse teeth

 I had someone ask what I’d heard about Wade Sundell’s recovery.
 I asked a friend who would know and was told that he is finally out of the hospital and recovering at home.
 With badly damaged liver and spleen, plus broken ribs, that alone will take a while.
 He was on the respirator for so long in the hospital that he will undoubtedly need to do respiratory therapy to get his breathing back to normal too.
 He’s got a long road ahead but being at home in the loving care of his family has got to help the healing move faster.

-Jess Lockwood, Volberg, Mont., made his eighth 90+ point ride of the season with a 91.5 on Bad Beagle (Phenom Genetics/SpurWest LLC/Sankey ProRodeo) at the Unleash The Beast PBR event in Minneapolis, Minn.
-He’s in a solid #2 position in the PBR.
+Jess Lockwood, Volberg, Mont., mad his eighth 90+ point ride of the season with a 91.5 on Bad Beagle (Phenom Genetics/SpurWest LLC/Sankey ProRodeo) at the Unleash The Beast PBR event in Minneapolis, Minn.
+He’s in a sold #2 position in the PBR.

 Johnny and Sharon Holloway’s Cowboy Reunion will be Oct.
 19 at the First Gold, Deadwood, S.D.
 The social will begin at 5 p.m., with dinner at 6 p.m.
 The special feature this year will be the after dinner Roast with Gerald McInerney the “honored” guest.
 Get your Gerald stories gathered up and be ready to laugh a lot!
 There are special room rates offered by First Gold for the Reunion, so be sure and ask.